 Are there tithes that thieves’ guilds take?
 Is there a large criminal syndicate in the setting or a bunch of decentralized pickpockets?
 Are thieves meant to be charming scoundrels that bring life and character to the world or are they distrusted by virtually everyone?
 What is the biggest achievement of the criminal underworld, and what is their most wretched disaster?

-16. What is the role of dungeons within the world – are they a place where MacGuffins have been hidden, ruins of lost civilizations, unexplored caverns extending deep into the earth, Zelda-like puzzle dungeons that are more a player challenge than something that makes sense in-world, or something else entirely?
+16. What is the role of dungeons within the world – are they a place where MacGuffins have been hidden, ruins of lost civilizations, unexplored caverns, Zelda-like puzzle dungeons, or something else entirely?

 17. How common are dungeons, how deep or large are they, and how much treasure might be expected within their depths?

-18. Explain, if you could, the differences between magic-users in the world.
+18. Explain the differences between magic-users in the world.
 For instance, how would wizards, sorcerers, miracle-workers, warlocks, witches, medicine-men, stage magicians, and the like differ from each other?
-Do all of those categories even exist?
+Do such categories even exist?

 19. What are two examples of food culture in the world?
 Even if food isn’t a part of play, what dishes are people consuming in the world around the players, and what messages can be conveyed through food and drink?